pattonsgirl/CEG3120/Projects/Project2/README.md

    - Your repo should contain:
    - `YOURLASTNAME-cf.yml`
-   - `README.md` with your diagram & companion notes
+   - `README.md` with
+      - Description of project
+      - Diagram explaining project CF Template
+      - Companion notes / descriptions for diagram

 2. In Pilot, paste the link to your project folder.
 Sample link: https://github.com/WSU-kduncan/ceg3120f24-YOURGITHUBUSERNAME/blob/main/Projects/Project2